 The European Union also protects the freedom of players.
 It is not forcing any legal changes in local laws.
 It does, however, actively advocate gambling legislation in member countries.
 In short, they want Iceland, and other members of the EEA, to legislate gambling.

 What the law says

-While not very clear, this says that generally, all actions of gambling are illegal in Iceland.
-Of course, this doesn't mention the legal cases where the Icelandic government has issued a license.
+While not very clear, this article states that generally, all actions of gambling are illegal in Iceland.
+Of course, this doesn't mention the historic legal cases where the Icelandic Government has issued a licence.

-Again, this general statement says making an income from gambling is illegal.
+Again, this general statement indicates that making an income from gambling is illegal.

 Action Plan 2020